Powell Reiterates Fed Needs More Confidence On Inflation To Cut

 Central bankers are now grappling with how soon and how far they should lower rates.
 Cut too early, and officials worry they could fuel a pick-up in economic activity that keeps inflation above 2% — the rate they see as appropriate for a healthy economy.
 Keep borrowing costs elevated for too long and they risk tipping the economy into a recession.

-“We believe that our policy rate is likely at its peak for this tightening cycle,” Powell said in his prepared remarks, repeating language used at his last press conference on Jan.
-31. “If the economy evolves broadly as expected, it will likely be appropriate to begin dialing back policy restraint at some point this year.
-But the economic outlook is uncertain, and ongoing progress toward our 2% inflation objective is not assured.”
+“If the economy evolves broadly as expected, it will likely be appropriate to begin dialing back policy restraint at some point this year,” Powell said in his prepared remarks, but added that “ongoing progress toward our 2% inflation objective is not assured.”

+Asked later when the Fed might be ready to cut, Powell said, “We think because of the strength in the economy and the strength in the labor market and the progress we’ve made, we can approach that step carefully and thoughtfully.”

 Inflation slowed to a 2.4% rate for the 12 months ending in January, down from a peak of 7.1% in June 2022.
 But price pressures accelerated from December, and an underlying measure often cited by Powell — services prices excluding shelter and energy — is still tracking higher than its pre-pandemic trend.